-Do you have a home in the neighborhood that you collectively refer to as “the mansion”?
-If so, or you’re simply just curious and asking yourself, “How big is a mansion?”
+Do you have a home in the neighborhood that you collectively refer to as "the mansion?"
+If so, or you're simply just curious and asking yourself, "How big is a mansion?"
 You are not alone.
-Here’s how you can decipher the true mansions from McMansions and the other large houses.
+Here's how you can decipher the true mansions from McMansions and other large houses.

 The word mansion means different things to different people.
-To the chap in New York City, a mansion might be the 2,000 square foot penthouse with the hefty price tag.
-To the Colorado resident, however, a mansion might describe a home with multiple living spaces, wine cellars, and an indoor swimming pool.
+To someone in New York City, a mansion might be a 2,000 square foot penthouse with a hefty price tag.
+To a Colorado resident, however, a mansion might describe a home with multiple living spaces, wine cellars, and an indoor swimming pool.

-As you can see from the definition, there is no true square foot measurement to help you determine if the home you are looking at is a mansion.
+As you can see, there is no true square foot measurement to help you determine if the home you are looking at is a mansion.
 While the general consensus is that mansions are houses above 5,000 square feet— most realtors agree that anything above 8,000 square feet is a mansion.

-The size of the mansion is important in defining true mansions, but there is another way you can figure it out for yourself—by determining and comparing the square feet of living space.
+The size of the space is important in defining true mansions, but there is another way you can figure it out for yourself — by determining and comparing the square feet of living space.

 Your typical single-family home has about 4 bedrooms and 2.5 bathrooms.
 This is just enough space for a family of four to have enough rooms for their children as well as a guest room or workspace.
 The adults get a bathroom to themselves while the guests and rest of the household use the other bathrooms.

 A mansion, on the other hand, has large rooms designed with a specific purpose.
 Typically, that purpose is luxury.
 Mansions have rooms with relaxation and entertainment designed as the only purpose.
 These rooms include pool rooms, entertainment rooms, and libraries.

 From classical to McMansions, there are many different types of mansions throughout the United States.
 Here is a brief overview of some of the most common mansions.